bandotio/GameLand/README.md

 Leveraging the blockchain game service market with experiential innovation

 ## High-Level Concept (Abstract)
-What is Origin?
-Origin as a Gamefi platform aims to help users experience high-end games at the lowest price, provide users a rental platform with integrating experience and revenue, and lower the boundary between players and games。
+Gameland as a Gamefi platform aims to help users experience high-end games at the lowest price, provide users a rental platform with integrating experience and revenue, and lower the boundary between players and games。
 This multi-dimensional enriches the blockchain game itself and brings new upgrades to the blockchain game